 - Duration Based – This option is perfect for semester-based courses or time-sensitive courses.
 In this feature, you can schedule courses within your desired date range.
 The course will be available for the entire duration of the date range, without any exceptions.

 - Day/Time-Based – This option is perfect when you have instructors who are available only on particular days or time.
 You can select a date range and mention the days on which you need the course to be available.
 You can also select a particular combination of date as well as time with the course.

 Apart from being a product and course scheduling plugin, Scheduler for WooCommerce can help you out with testing new courses.
 Also, selling courses for a limited time and by adding a countdown timer is a useful marketing strategy because it creates a sense of urgency amongst buyers, urging them to make a purchase.

 Some more useful features of the plugin:

-- Option to hide products/ courses if they are unavailable
+- Option to hide products/ courses and categories if they are unavailable or out of stock

 - Schedule individual products as well as categories of products.